-CFS is usually a symptom-based diagnosis, however, there are a number of functional tests that can be run to help identify issues that may be driving the condition.
+CFS is usually a symptom-based diagnosis, however, there are a number of functional tests that we run to help identify issues that may be driving the condition.

-Testing to identify nutritional status can reveal any vitamin and mineral deficiencies that may be affecting energy production.
+- We test to identify nutritional status which can reveal any vitamin and mineral deficiencies that may be affecting energy production.
 These tests can also expose potential microbiome imbalances and intestinal permeability (leaky gut) that may cause malabsorption or blood sugar imbalances, which can affect energy levels.

-Testing the adrenal function can detect any imbalances of DHEA and cortisol, which can affect circadian rhythm.
+- We asses the adrenal function which can detect any imbalances of DHEA and cortisol, which can affect circadian rhythm.
 An imbalance of these hormones can affect sleep patterns, energy levels and emotional state.

-Underlying viral infections (such as Epstein-Barr, CMV and Herpes), as well as heavy metal toxicity can impact the body’s ability to detoxify effectively and can affect energy levels.
+- We also look into any underlying viral infections (such as Epstein-Barr, CMV and Herpes), as well as heavy metal toxicity which can impact the body’s ability to detoxify effectively and can affect energy levels.

 Read more about CFS.

 Schedule an appointment in our London clinic, or via an online consultation

 If you are struggling with unrelenting fatigue, don’t hesitate to reach out.
 We are committed to helping you get your energy and health back, book a consultation today.